onap/archive2-optf-cmso/docs/sections/architecture.rst

 Scheduling Optimization and Confict Avoidance
 -----------------------------------------------

-The Casablanca implementation of CMSO does not attempt any conflict avoidance.
-It will assume that no conflicts exist and creates a achedule based upon the earliest start time, expected duration of each work flow, the number of concurrent workflows to be executed and the number of VNFs.
+The Dublin implementation of CMSO implements an Optimization service that provides conflict avoidance.
 The optimized schedule provides a start time for each VNF in the schedule.

 Conflict avoidance to achieve the goals of CMSO, successful completion of change requests  without incurring network outages, requires a system to track the availability (or rather unavailability) of assets required to determine an optimal time for exectution.
-No such system exists at this time within ONAP.
-CMSO itself can be used to track changes to VNFs and the initial optimization to be included in Dublin will be limited to ensuring that a VNF is not double booked within CMSO.
+No such change management system exists at this time within ONAP, however, Dublin CMSO defines an interface that abstracts the Change Management Ticket information necessary for the schedule optimizer engine to determine element availability.

 SO Change Request Dispatching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^